anushabharat/altana_ai/README.md

 # altana_ai
+1. Use a virtiual environment to avoid dependency issues
-1. Install the requirements by running pip install -r requirements.txt
+2. Install the requirements by running pip install -r requirements.txt
-2. Create the db table in postgres by running the file csv_to_sql.py python csv_to_sql.py
+3. Create the db table in postgres by running the file csv_to_sql.py python csv_to_sql.py
     Note: Change the url of the postgres table in line 6
-3. Run the api file
+4. Run the api file
     python api.py
-4. Open a browser and enter the url that is displayed on the terminal with the extension based on the get request
+5. Open a browser and enter the url that is displayed on the terminal with the extension based on the get request
     a.
 To get all companies associated with a given operator add the extension /companies/<operator_name>
     b.
 To get all operators associated with a given company add the extension